pydisasm

 However, for languages that work off of high-level bytecode, like Python, Ruby, or Ethereum VM, there is very little general theory other than what I have written and talked about.
 The last talk I gave was 5 years ago, and much has happened since then.

 There are systematic methods and tools for compiler construction.
-These are just some of the books you can find on amazon.com (since the 1970's).
+These are just some of the books you can find on amazon.com (from the 1970's).

 I think you get the idea that this is a well-trodden field.